drdanmorris/pangea-gamma-phonegap/README.md

 ####Browse the POC Mobile Web App

 #####iOS Skin
-Launch Chrome and browse to http://localhost:8000/platforms/ios/www/index.html
+Launch Chrome, browse to http://localhost:8000/platforms/ios/www/index.html (or alternatively, browse to http://localhost:8000 and then drill-down to platforms > ios > www > index.html) and (first time only) click the Ripple icon and subsequent Enable button.

-> You will probably want to open the Developer Tools window (F12) docked to the right-hand side of the browser, and reduce the window height in order to approximate the size of an iPhone screen.
-Note that the POC is a single page web app with routing handled via hash tags in the URL.
+> If you like you can still use the (F12) Developer Tools for debugging, etc.  Just be aware of the boiler-plate Ripple content surrounding the actual emulated application content.

 #####Android Skin
-Open a new Chrome Tab (ctrl-T) and browse to http://localhost:8000/platforms/android/www/index.html
+As above, but navigate to browse to http://localhost:8000/platforms/android/assets/www/index.html, noting the extra assets folder for android.

 #####Alternate Android Skin